Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 ### User Goals
 - I want to enter name to give the game a personal experience.
-- I want to play the game.
+- I want to be prompted on what to do as I play the game.
 - I want to read the rules of the game and how to play.
 - I want to see the current leaderboard of winners.
 - I want to see the current score after every guess.